-WHY WE NEED TO BRING ECO-LIFESTYLE EDUCATION HOME!
+WHY WE NEED TO BRING ECO-LIFESTYLE EDUCATION INTO OUR HOMES & COMMUNITIES!

-When I woke up today, the question that I was guided to answer (for you) on the pages of my eco-journal was: “Why do we need to bring eco-lifestyle education into our homes?
+When I woke up today, the question that I was guided to answer (for you) on the pages of my eco-journal was: “Why do we need to bring eco-lifestyle education into our homes and communities?

 Before I answer this question, I’d like to ask you a question.
 My question is this: